JosephNjorog/CEJA-Project/README.md

 # CEJA-Homes
-Real Estate NFT DApp that allows users to sell/Buy/Rent properties easily, secure and fast The Assets we convert them to digital assets as nfts
+Real Estate NFT DApp that allows users to sell/Buy/Rent properties easily, secure and fast The Assets we convert them to digital assets as Nfts Blockchain replaces outdated paper deeds with true digital assets and tracks changes on an immutable ledger that acts as a secure shared source of truth for documents between multiple parties and organizations.

+Ethereum enables transaction and property ownership records to be more accessible— facilitating market transactions, increasing investor confidence, unlocking access to finance, and promoting economic and social community development.

 ## Technology Stack & Tools